 Kyle Savio, Mercer University College of Pharmacy

-Vasodilatory shock may be characterized as hypotension resulting from peripheral vasodilatation and poor response to vasopressor therapy.
+Vasodilatory shock is characterized as hypotension resulting from peripheral vasodilatation and poor response to vasopressor therapy.
 Sepsis is considered the main cause for vasodilatory shock by reducing the body’s ability to constrict blood vessels and maintain hemodynamics.
-Therapy has demonstrated reliance on adrenergic vasopressors such as norepinephrine, but these may fail in refractory vasodilatory shock.
+Therapy is claimed to be reliant on adrenergic vasopressors such as norepinephrine, but these may fail in refractory vasodilatory shock.
 The renin-angiotensin-aldosterone system (RAAS) is noted to play an important role in preserving the vasculature to prevent vasodilatory shock.

 |Angiotensin II for the Treatment of Vasodilatory Shock |